 Having an HOA Management Contract Is Just Good Business

 An HOA management company is supposed to make the board’s lives much easier.
-But if you don’t have a contract — or one that is not clear and fair—it will only lead to more problems for the association.
+But if you don’t have a contract or one that is unclear and fair, it will only lead to more problems for the association.
 Having a management contract means you’ll be able to cover all bases as well as protect the members of your community from costly mistakes and disappointments.

 - How To Pick An HOA Management Company That’s Right For Your Community